 April (Bernath) Olsen – MA 2013

-During my time in the UWM graduate art history department, I had the opportunity to teach undergraduate discussion sections while taking graduate seminars; intern in the education department at the Milwaukee Art Museum; and co-curate a graduate seminar exhibition.
+During my time in the UW-Milwaukee graduate art history department, I had the opportunity to teach undergraduate discussion sections while taking graduate seminars; intern in the education department at the Milwaukee Art Museum; and co-curate a graduate seminar exhibition.
 These experiences and the intensive graduate coursework prepared me for my career as the education and outreach coordinator at the Massillon Museum in Ohio.
 At the Museum, I arrange, develop, and conduct school and organizational tours and outreach programming.
 I contract artists to teach Museum classes, organize the Rhythms Concert series, write grants, and develop educational components to accompany museum exhibitions.
 In addition, I orchestrate the Big Read, a National Endowment for the Arts funded program.
 As I connect to local arts organizations, I am working to build a local post for the Boy Scouts of America’s Art Explorers, a coeducational program which gives teens hands-on experiences in arts and humanities careers.

 Melissa Seifert – MA 2013